TheDIYGuy999/Micro_RC_Receiver/README.md

 - 10 vehicle addresses instead of 5
 - More vehicle configuration options
 - The "BACK" button on the transmitter can now be used (if the menu screen is not displayed on the OLED) as a momentary button, for example for a horn on the vehicle.
 It is sent as "data.momentary1"
-- The "A6" potentiometer connector is now integrated in the code and is sent to the vehicle as "data.pot1"
 - SimpleTimer library replaced with my own code, which uses significantly less memory